 This turned out to be a massive sausage made up of large intestine (or boar bottom, if you want to be completely put off ever trying it) crammed full of boar meat.
 It was extremely rich, like eating pate, and while tasty was far too much for me to try more than a mouthful.

-My pot roast Herdwick lamb neck with Jersey royals was far more palatable to me, a flavourful stew with tender chunks of lamb.
+My pot roast Herdwick lamb neck with Jersey royals was far more palatable, a flavourful stew with tender chunks of lamb.

 We tried hard but were way too full to make too much of an impression on our desserts, a light and moreish popcorn ice-cream with caramel sauce, and the cheese board which included the fabulously-named Farleigh Wallop (made by Blur’s Alex James) and a deliciously gloopy Wigmore goat’s cheese.